vonbv25/FluxQueue/README.md

 ---

-## AMQP Example
+### AMQP Example

-Example using a generic AMQP client.
+Example using a generic Python AMQP 1.0 client:

 ```python
 from proton import Message